Google for Health

-Google Health encompasses the health and wellbeing initiatives of Google, including Fitbit and a range of other features and integrations.
-Google Health started in 2008 as an attempt to create a repository of personal health information in order to connect doctors, hospitals and pharmacies directly.
+Google for Health, formerly known as Google Health, is a health-and-wellbeing initiative (formerly a division) of Google.
+It began in 2008 as an attempt to create a repository of personal health information in order to connect doctors, hospitals and pharmacies directly.
 The Google Health project was discontinued in 2012, but the Google Health portfolio re-established in 2018 before being redescribed in 2022 as an "effort" rather than a distinct division.

 As of 2024, Google Health describes a range of features across other Google products, as well as the Google Cloud Studio integration for third-party electronic health records, such as MEDITECH Expanse.